ArkadSt/minecraft-instance-manager-qt/README.md

 ## How to manage Minecraft instances
 Instance folder can be managed just like a normal Minecraft folder.
-Minecraft instances are stored here:
+Minecraft instances are stored here (these are default locations and can be changed in program):

 ```
 Windows:    %appdata%\.minecraft-instance-manager\instances